ddivins/jnpr/README.md

 Directory contains your custom yaml files
 Custom version of PhyPortErrorStats provided

+##configDevice.py
+Script to push identical code bits to all devices
+Code snippet is in seperate file in config directory

 ##getLogs.py
 Script to tgz the "/var/logs" directory and then scp the files over